Before we start, you can get FREE access to a special lesson on Italian swear words by filling out the form below:

 Sure, there are cutesy euphemisms like “cavolo” – which means cabbage, instead of “cazzo“.
 These are not necessarily Italian bad words.

-However, substitute words attract no less attention than the bolder ones do.
+However, substitute words attract no less attention than bolder ones do.

-Using the right curse word in the perfect moment is pretty much the same as having told a hilarious joke.
+Using the right curse word at the perfect moment is pretty much the same as having told a hilarious joke.